wiscer-org/bible-screen-reader/csb/01-genesis/genesis-016.md

-# Genesis
+# Genesis 16
-**16**
 # Hagar and Ishmael

-Abram’s wife, Sarai, had not borne any children for him, but she owned an Egyptian slave named Hagar.
+**1** Abram’s wife, Sarai, had not borne any children for him, but she owned an Egyptian slave named Hagar.

-**2**  Sarai said to
-Abram, “Since the Lord has prevented me from bearing children, go to my slave; perhaps through her I can build a family.”
+**2**  Sarai said to Abram, “Since the Lord has prevented me from bearing children, go to my slave; perhaps through her I can build a family.”
 And Abram agreed to what Sarai said.

 **3**  So Abram’s wife, Sarai, took Hagar, her Egyptian slave, and gave her to her husband, Abram, as a wife for him.
 This happened after Abram had lived in the land of Canaan ten years.

-**4**  He slept
-with[a] Hagar, and she became pregnant.
+**4**  He slept with Hagar, and she became pregnant.
 When she saw that she was pregnant, her mistress became contemptible to her.

-**5**
-Then Sarai said to Abram, “You are responsible for my suffering![b]
-I put my slave in your arms,[c] and when she saw that she was pregnant, I became contemptible to her.
+**5** Then Sarai said to Abram, “You are responsible for my suffering!
+I put my slave in your arms, and when she saw that she was pregnant, I became contemptible to her.
 May the Lord judge between me and you.”